Student housing & student accommodation

 Pros:

-Halls are usually a great place to socialise and make lots of new friends; the best ones have their own bars and common rooms.
-The bills are included in the fees, so it’s easier to budget during the term, and you get cleaners who come in regularly to keep the place above the dysentery line.
+Halls of residence are one of the most popular types of student accommodation, they’re usually a great place to socialise and make lots of new friends.
+They’re located in places where there will be lots of other students around, so you’ll feel like you’re part of uni life.
+The best ones have their own bars and common rooms too.
+The bills are included in the fees, so it’s easier to budget during the term, and you get cleaners who come in regularly.

 Cons: